Sayli08/Leetcode/LCP(Using Divide & Conquer).md

 - Then, building back up, you use the results from these smaller tasks to efficiently solve the larger problem.

 ---

+This formatting uses consistent LaTeX text mode and ensures the mathematical expressions and explanatory text are presented clearly.